PereViader/ManualDi/README.md

 Most methods have several optional parameters.

-Also special attention to `Transform? parent = null`.
+Also, special attention to `Transform? parent = null`.
 This one will define the parent transform used when instantiating new instances.

 Special attention to `bool destroyOnDispose = true` one.
 This one will be available on creation strategies that create new instances.